Titanium-Birch/SFTPWrangler/threat-modeling/THREAT_MODEL.md

 ## Backlog of additional mitigations

-The following measures would further reduce risks.
+The following measures would further reduce risks but aren't yet implemented.

 ### Lambda Security Hardening

 **Reduce blast-radius from remote-code-execution in any Lambda:**
-- Where practical, use custom file-processing steps in Transfer Family, especially for SFTP Push
+- Where practical, use custom file-processing steps in Transfer Family, especially for SFTP Push.
 - Further tighten IAM permissions of lambdas that process untrusted files.
-Further restrict S3 and AWS Secrets access
+Further restrict S3 and AWS Secrets access.
 - Make the lambdas offline.
-They don't need Internet access
+They don't need Internet access.
-- Consider stringing the stages together with queues to remove S3 access entirely
+- Consider stringing the stages together with queues to remove S3 access entirely.

 ### SFTP Security Enhancements